- UL 4600 web site

 computers, software robustness, embedded networking, dependable embedded

 computer systems, and autonomous vehicle safety.
-My current research interests
+My recent research interests

 critical systems, embedded control networks, distributed embedded systems,

 secure embedded systems, and embedded systems education.
-I'm a senior member of
+I'm also co-founder of

 Unintended Acceleration talk (on blogspot)